adiazcayeros/jacarandas/README.md

 Tracing of Acequia Real, Acqueduct from Chapultepec and other waterways in Mexico City from the Mapa Plano de la Muy Leal e Imperial Ciudad de Mexico of Jose Antonio de Villasenor y Sanchez, Mapoteca Orozco y Berra, Mexico City.

-Villasenor.png
+Villasenor.tif
+Villasenor.jp2

-Georeferrenced Mapa Plano de la Muy Noble, Leal e Imperial Ciudad de Mexico, by Jose Antonio de Villasenor y Sanchez, 1753.
+Georectified Mapa Plano de la Muy Noble, Leal e Imperial Ciudad de Mexico, by Jose Antonio de Villasenor y Sanchez, 1753.
 The map is kept at the Mapoteca Manuel Orozco y Berra (908-OYB-725-A) in Mexico City.
 The map was included in the Supplement to the Theatro Americano.
+Two raster files are included, one in JPG2000 format and the second one in a compressed TIFF.